 British Standard (BS) is the generic term given to high integrity batteries that meet strict safety, performance, and durability criteria.

-Now premium UPS batteries used for installations such as hospitals and telecommunications applications are evaluated against BS 6290-4, the standard for lead-acid stationary cells and batteries.
+Now premium UPS batteries used for mission-critical installations such as hospitals and telecommunications applications are evaluated against BS 6290-4, the standard for lead-acid stationary cells and batteries.

 IEC 60896 adopted much of BS6290-4, with the voluntary accreditation open to all VRLA batteries that meet its qualifying criteria.